Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 complete ownership, control and relationship information ("Disclosures") in accordance with 42 CFR
 ## 455.100
 through 455.106.
 Provider further agrees to notify within fourteen (14) days of any changes to the Disclosures.
-Providers that bill and/or a funds as the result of the Agreement/contract shall submit routine disclosures in accordance imeirames specified in 42 CFR Part
-## 455
-, Subpart B, a and = policies and procedures, including at the time of initial contracting, contract renewal, at any time there is a change to any of the information on the disclosure form or disclosing entity, at least once every three (3) years, and at any time upon request.
+Providers that bill and/or receive funds as the result of the Agreement/contract shall submit routine disclosures in accordance with timeframes specified in 42 CFR Part 455, Subpart B, a and a policies and procedures, including at the time of initial contracting, contract renewal, at any time there is a change to any of the information on the disclosure form or disclosing entity, at least once every three (3) years, and at any time upon request.
 Providers may satisfy this requirement may be satisfied through TennCare's provider registration process.
 Failure to provide Disclosures as required under Regulatory Requirements shall be deemed a material breach of this Attachment and the Agreement.
-## 74
-Subcontracting Requirements.
-In addition to the Use of Subcontractors provision in the Agreement, Provider shall obtain written approval from amare prior to execution of all Subcontracts for the provision of services —_— Medicaid Members, subject to JINN submission and receipt of approval of such Subcontracts the Tennessee Department of Commerce and Insurance.
+74 Subcontracting Requirements.
+In addition to the Use of Subcontractors provision in the Agreement, Provider shall obtain written approval from a prior to execution of all Subcontracts for the provision of services —_— Medicaid Members, subject to [J submission and receipt of approval of such Subcontracts by the Tennessee Department of Commerce and Insurance.
 The word "subcontract" here has its usual legal meaning not the defintion used in the CRA.
-Failure by Provider to obtain written approval from §MMMMMU_sfor a Subcontract may lead to the contract being declared null and voidby
+Failure by Provider to obtain written approval from mers for a Subcontract may lead to the contract being declared null and voidby WE Claims submitted by the Subcontractor or by Provider for services furnished by the unapproved